Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 “Ukraine is ready to come to the negotiating table as soon as possible to bring lasting peace closer.
 Nobody wants peace more than the Ukrainians.
 My team and I stand ready to work under President Trump’s strong leadership to get a peace that lasts,” he said.

-The U.S. decision to pause military aid catapulted his country into alarm and apprehension.
+The pause of U.S. military aid catapulted Ukraine into alarm and apprehension.
 Zelenskyy’s statement came before Trump was expected to address the U.S. Congress later Tuesday.

 “Regarding the agreement on minerals and security, Ukraine is ready to sign it in any time and in any convenient format,” Zelenskyy said.
 “We see this agreement as a step toward greater security and solid security guarantees, and I truly hope it will work effectively.”